presidential-innovation-fellows/worker-dol-gov/_concerns/union.md

   - I was threatened or retaliated against
 detail: forming a union
 right: organizing-rights
-summary: "I was demoted for filing a complaint with the NLRB"
+summary: "I was demoted after filing a complaint with the NLRB"

 # Page content
 blurb: organizing